Groups and Private Tours

 All catering must be booked in advance for the whole group

 |Tea, Coffee and Cake or Pastries (up to 30)

 The Charleston Garden

-The Charleston Shop
+The Charleston Shops

 Charleston works regularly with artists to put on a range of creative workshops.
 See our events programme for upcoming workshops at Charleston for a sense of the kind of workshops we run.
-It may be possible to book something similar for your group or school; please get in touch if you are interested in finding out more.
+It may be possible to book something similar for your group; please get in touch

 Charleston offers this exclusive group visit in partnership with Farleys House and Gallery.
 A full day of exciting and personal insights into the lives, art and homes of the Bloomsbury group at Charleston and the Surrealists at Farleys.
 Between the two houses a magnificent picture of almost a century of British modern art is conjured up.
 Lunch at the nearby Cricketers’ Arms in Berwick completes the package.

-For more information and to book – visit Farleys House and Gallery website
+For more information and to book – visit Farleys House and Gallery website.

-If you choose refreshments, we recommend arrival 30 minutes prior to your tour.
+If you choose refreshments, we recommend arrival 30 minutes prior to your House tour.
 If you do not choose refreshments, arrival should be 15 minutes prior to your tour time.